saichler/l8bus/README.md

 When Steam Deck x86 gaming handheld was released on Feb-2022, the Specs weren't impressive.
 A GPU that tops at 15W vs. gaming desktops GPUs that sometime tops at 10x then that.
-No one imagined that 2 years later, AAA games will be able to run at a decent frame rate on the steam deck hardware just via software optimization... **Just putting this out there**.
+No one imagined that 2 years later, AAA games will be able to run at a decent frame rate on the steam deck hardware just via software optimization... **Let's learn the lesson**.

 # Technical Overview for Developers
 **Micro Services**, implemented with **Kubernetes** or **Docker**,